 In some cases, especially in older people, the amount of oil on the skin is diminished, leading to dehydration within the skin.
-As a result, affected skin is more prone to cracking and breaking, opening up the skin to infections.
+As a result, the affected skin is more prone to cracking and breaking, opening up the skin to infections.

 There are a number of treatments specifically designed to treat skin, such as Aveeno or Hydromol.
 These treatments prevent the natural oils found on your skin from being washed away.

 As a result, the oils stay on your skin for longer and provide a longer-lasting barrier, locking in the moisture within the epidermis.

-Treatments for dry skin are often used like a soap and are applied during your regular ablutions.
+Treatments for dry skin are often used like a bar of soap and are applied during your regular ablutions.
 While lotions and gels are applied directly onto the skin, there are some treatments which are formulated as a bathing solution.